 - 1/3 cup coconut flakes

 To make the white chocolate, add the 300g of cacao butter in the top of a double boiler, or into a bowl sitting over a boiling saucepan.
-Once melted add vanilla, salt and caster sugar, whisking until combined
+Once melted add vanilla, salt, caster sugar and soy milk powder whisking until combined.

 Cut into rectangles, or squares, or any shape you want, and devour!